sfkelder/MSc_Thesis/README.md

 * pandas==2.2.2

 > [!NOTE]
 > In this newer version of biopython the Bio.SeqUtils.MeltingTemp "Tm_staluc" is depreceated.
 Therefore this function has been changed for "Tm_NN" with "nn_table=mt.DNA_NN1" as paramter.
-This change requires retraiing of the model.
+This change requires retraing of the model.